szircj/Screenshot-Plugins/README.md

 node -v
 ```

-The Screenshot Plugin works as a tool to view the player's screen in case they are using Wallhack, game modifications, etc. It was created for CoD4 and Cod4x supports the IW4MADMIN tool.
+The Screenshot Plugin works as a tool to view the player's screen in case they are using Wallhack, game modifications, etc. It was created for Cod4x supports the IW4MADMIN tool.

 ## Requirements
 You need to download the zip file